riomio98/falcon9-landing-prediction/README.md

 - Provided CSVs in the repository

 ## Authors
-- Project by [Your Name] and contributors
+- Project by Dario Beil and contributors

-## License
-This project is licensed under the terms of the MIT License.
-See the `LICENSE` file for details.